langmi/spring-batch-examples/README.md

 The examples modules are:

 * spring batch examples parent, the mentioned "build all" parent module
     * complex, contains examples which use more than one of the core aspects of spring batch
     * listeners
     * playground, mostly for incubating new examples
     * readers
     * writers

+#### Usable Systemproperties

+* -DreuseForks
+    * run tests with individual and fresh JVM per test class or reuse JVM between tests
+    * default is `false`
+    * use `true`, if you want to run the tests with shared JVMs

 #### Specific Build Configurations

 For each project i added specific build configurations for the following build plugins:

 * [maven-compiler-plugin][maven-compiler-plugin]
     * JDK set to 1.6
     * compiler.debug=true
     * compiler.optimize=false
 * [maven-enforcer-plugin][maven-enforcer-plugin]
     * enforce minimum Java version 1.6
     * enforce minimum Maven version 3.0
 * [maven-resources-plugin][maven-resources-plugin]
     * forced UTF-8 encoding
 * [maven-surefire-plugin][maven-surefire-plugin]
     * set log4j properties file location
-  * memory configuration to prevent OutOfMemory problems during tests
+    * Java memory configuration to prevent OutOfMemory problems during tests, see [Java -X options][java-x-options]
+    * [forkCount][forkCount]=1C to run one test class per cpu core
-  * set [reuseForks=true][reuseForks] to run each test class isolated
+    * [reuseForks][reuseForks]=false to run each test class isolated
+        * can be overridden by using systemproperty `-DreuseForks=true`

+##### Why isolated tests?

+I use the [reuseForks=false][reuseForks] for the maven test configuration to get a new JVM for each test class.
+This configuration lowers the test run time by a signifikant amount.
+Why is that necessary?

+While using the HSQLDB in-memory database i see sometimes thread problems.

 #### Dependencies